-A national leader in pediatric heart surgery and heart transplantation, we take on patients with complex conditions that other hospitals are unable to treat.
+A national leader in pediatric and congenital heart surgery and transplantation, we take on patients with complex conditions that other hospitals are unable to treat.

 Here in the Heart Surgery Program at Cincinnati Children’s, you will receive world-class care from surgeons who are known around the world for their expertise.
 We treat congenital heart defects in patients from before birth through adulthood.